Concealed Carry Readiness - Pistol

 COURSE TOPICS

-- Smooth and effective presenting from a concealed position (will need to know if you’re carrying on/off body at registration)
+• Smooth and efficient pistol presentation from concealment (I will need to know if you’re carrying on/off body at registration)

 EQUIPMENT LIST